Your AI Built Website Won't Go Live

 - Live payments, subscriptions, or stored payment methods are involved.

-- Secrets were in the repo or in page source; you need rotation and a proper server-side layout.
+- Secrets were in the project folder or visible in page source; you need new keys and a proper server-side setup.

 - Forms or email never worked in production and you're out of patience with dashboards.